 Special Transfer Credit

-Students who take CLEP, AP, DANTES, International Baccalaureate, and Excelsior College Examinations must have official score reports sent directly to the UALR Office of Testing Services for evaluation.
-Credit obtained through examination is recorded as approved hours on the student’s official transcript without grade or grade.
-Additional information may be obtained from Testing Services by calling (501) 569-3198 or on their website.
+Students who take CLEP, AP, DANTES, International Baccalaureate, and Excelsior College Examinations must have official score reports sent directly to the UA Little Rock Office of Testing Services for evaluation.
+Credit obtained through examination is recorded as approved hours on the student’s official transcript without a grade.Course credit from examinations will not count toward residency requirements or GPA calculation.
+A maximum of 30 hours may be awarded for all forms of Credit by Examination.
+Because there are a variety of ways whereby a student may achieve credit for a specific course (for instance (IB, AP, CLEP, placement test, concurrent, transfer course, UA Little Rock course) under no circumstances should a student receive multiple credits for the same course.
+Additional information may be obtained from Testing Services by calling (501) 569-3198 or on the Testing Services website.

 Transferring Military Service Credit

-In 2008, the Faculty Senate by unanimous vote approved accepting military credit certified by ACE as equivalent to college level courses for transfer to UALR.
+In 2008, the Faculty Senate by unanimous vote approved accepting military credit certified by ACE as equivalent to college-level courses for transfer to UA Little Rock.
 Official transcripts must be provided for evaluation and should be requested based on the branch of service (Joint Services Transcript).
-Military transcripts should be submitted to UA Little Rock’s Office of Admission, which after document imaging will forward on to Kathy Oliverio, military ombudsman, to evaluate for the awarding of potential academic credit.
-Please note that UALR does not automatically transfer military credits based on evaluations by other universities.
+Military transcripts should be submitted to UA Little Rock’s Office of Admission, which after document imaging will forward on to the Office of Transfer Services, to evaluate for the awarding of potential academic credit.
+Please note that UA Little Rock does not automatically transfer military credits based on evaluations by other universities.

 Transferring Technical and/or Vocational Credit

-UALR does not automatically transfer technical and/or vocational credits from other universities.
+UA Little Rock does not automatically transfer technical and/or vocational credits from other universities.
 Students with technical and/or vocational credits who would like this credit considered for application toward a specific degree program may consult with their departmental advisor after officially declaring a major.
 Any transfer of technical and/or vocational credit requires the signature of a departmental advisor on a Request to Receive Credit for Technical and/or Military Credit form to be submitted to the Office of Records and Registration for processing.

 Transferring International Credit

-After international transfer credits are verified and posted to the UALR transcript, and once all admission credentials have been received and processed, the student’s file will be forwarded to the Office of Transfer Student Services to evaluate the application of transfer credits.
+After international transfer credits are verified and posted to the UA Little Rock transcript, and once all admission credentials have been received and processed, the student’s file will be forwarded to the Office of Transfer Student Services to evaluate the application of transfer credits.
 In order for international transfer credits to be articulated, the student must provide English translations of course descriptions to the Office of Transfer Student Services.

 Transferring Occupational Programs Credit

-Transferring Credit after Enrollment at UALR
+Transferring Credit after Enrollment at UA Little Rock

 Application of Transfer Credit to Degree Program Requirements